Aftermath: 24 - A Borrower of the Night (2020)

 2020 (Twenty-four – A Borrower of the Night)

 Afternoon snow falls softly on the small waves that break against the deployment dock.
 Hermann looks up, courtesy of coincidence or some sixth sense, to see Newton appear in his doorway.
-He does not ask to be invited in, he does not knock, he simply walks forward, drops into the seat opposite Hermann’s desk, leans back, props his right ankle on his left knee, crosses his arms, smiles brilliantly, and says, “Hi.”
+He doesn’t ask to be invited in, he doesn’t knock, he simply walks through the doorframe, drops into the seat opposite Hermann’s desk, leans back, props his right ankle on his left knee, crosses his arms, smiles brilliantly, and says, “Hi.”

 “I see you’re conscious again,” Hermann says.
 “Felicitations.”

 “Don’t try to pull that with me, Hermann,” Newton replies, amused.
 The man seems happy about something.
-Hermann cannot imagine what such a thing might be, given the models are predicting a Category Four event sometime in the next few weeks, and no one seems to know exactly what that might look like.
+Hermann cannot imagine what such a thing might be, given the models are predicting a Category Four event sometime in the next few weeks, and no one seems to know exactly what such a thing might look like.
 “Guess what happened when I returned to the land of the living?”

 “I’m sure I don’t know.”
 Hermann shuffles the papers on his desk.

-“I opened my email client to find that someone had submitted a grant on my behalf.”
+“I opened my email to find someone had submitted a grant on my behalf.”

 “Um, my point is thank you?”
 Newton opens his arms expansively.
 “My point is thank you.”